parthenon-hpc-lab/parthenon/doc/sphinx/src/README.rst

 Building parthenon
 ------------------

-See the :ref:`build doc <building.md>` for details on building Parthenon for specific systems.
+See the :ref:`build doc <building>` for details on building Parthenon for specific systems.

 Description of examples